That slightly embarrassing moment when you suddenly recognise a need to take some of your own excellent advice?

 This episode was a sharp reminder to prioritise more self-Reiki and clearer boundary-setting in future – but I also think I could do with a bit more fun!
 So, yesterday I treated myself to an afternoon at a local complementary therapy event where I loved catching up with friends, listening to the Harp Therapist’s playing and also being a client, for a change.
 And I’ve arranged EFT and Reiki session swaps for myself next week, which will be both relaxing and restorative.

-What makes the timing of my mini-lapse all the more embarrassing is that my guest blog post for Lisa Barber, which focused on the need for self-care for the self-employed, was published last week.
-(Find it here – do go and visit.
-There’s lots of good stuff on the blog about marketing authentically, without being pushy or sleazy.)
+What makes the timing of my mini-lapse all the more embarrassing is that I had just written a guest blog post for a colleague, which focused on the need for self-care for the self-employed.

 When I wrote the post, I knew it was important; it flowed from my keyboard with passion and clarity, demanding to be written and full of sensible, practical advice.
 What a shame I wasn’t paying closer attention at the time!